RachelShalom/reactnd-project-myreads/README.md

 This is a  project for Udacity's React Fundamentals course.
 Udacity provided with a starter code template in order to save  time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.

 #Functionallity:
+The user can:
+1. categorize each book to be "currently reading", "read","want to read" and none 2.user can search for books and catogorize them when results are shown

 ## TL;DR